ZAINABFATIMA0/Eventify/Readme.md

 3. Google will generate a 16-character app password.
 Use this password in place of your usual Google account password in your app.

 ### Configuration
-Set the following variables your env file and configure them according to your project.
+Set the following variables in your .env file and configure them according to your project.

 ```bash
 EMAIL_HOST='smtp.gmail.com'